 - If the file was scanned to your computer, it is a raster file.

-Line segments in vector files are made from NURBS, which is a mathematical model that creates links between two points or a series of points, and displays the line segments between them on your computer.
-Text in vector files is placed in around these line segments, and you can highlight and interact with the text much like a read-only Word document.
-This logic allows you to zoom in almost indefinitely, and the lines and text will always remain sharp.
-Procore's OCR and text parsing technology was built with this logic in mind, and can most easily identify text and shapes in your vector-based PDF.
+Vector files are created from a mathematical model which creates links between two points, or a series of points, and then displays the line segments between them on your computer.
+Vector content can be zoomed into almost indefinitely, and the lines and text will still remain sharp.
+Procore's OCR and text parsing technology was built with this logic in mind, and can most easily identify text and shapes in a vector-based PDF.

 - You can identify files with vector content by the following: